-^{}Arrow direction does not indicate negative/positive change; orange ($\psi \uparrow$) indicates negative change, green ($\psi \uparrow$) indicates improvement.
-Refer to technical notes for data sources.
+Arrow direction does not indicate negative/positive change; orange ($\psi \uparrow$) indicates negative change, green ($\psi \uparrow$) indicates improvement.

 When compared with the County, CT 7 has double the rate of teen births.
 The rate of pre-term births has decreased in this neighborhood since the 2022 CHNA.
 While the overall birth rate is higher than the County rate, this neighborhood has lower birth rates among Asian and Black/African American residents when compared to the County.